-Further, the Company has entered into ten (10) carbon credit streaming and royalty agreements, with significant financial exposure to the Rimba Raya project, which as at December 31, 2022, made up a significant portion of our stream and royalty assets.
-Any adverse development affecting the development and operation of the project associated with a specific stream or royalty, may have a material adverse effect on our near-term profitability, financial condition and results of operations.
-While the Company's intention is to enter into stream arrangements and investments in a large number of carbon credits with exposure to a wide variety of projects and attributes, it will take time to attain such diversification.
+Further, although the Company has entered into carbon credit streaming and royalty agreements related to over 20 projects around the world, it has significant financial exposure to the Rimba Raya project, which as at December 31, 2023, made up a significant portion of our stream and royalty assets.
+Any adverse development affecting the development and operation of the project associated with a specific stream or royalty may have a material adverse effect on our near-term profitability, financial condition and results of operations.
+While the Company's intention is to enter into stream arrangements and investments in a large number of carbon credits with exposure to a wide variety of projects, jurisdictions and attributes, it will take time to attain such diversification.
 Until further diversification is achieved, the Company will continue to have a significant portion of its assets dedicated to a select number of carbon credit projects, and businesses related to carbon credits.